Kipcorn/BaxCodingChallenge/README.md

 # BaxCodingChallenge

 This project is a web application built with Symfony, utilizing the Rick and Morty API to display episode and location information.
-This project is a coding challenge for bax-shop.nl.

 ## Installation

 1. Clone the repository: